sanjosh/smallprogs/basic/graph/README.md

 3. DFS O(V+E)
 4. earliest discovered time as in disc[vertex]=++counter;
 5. earliest in subtree low[vertex] = min(low[vertex and its adjacents]) like union-find
+6. for early path pruning, use BFS over DFS

 path exploration variables should be on stack